Dr Emily J. Oliver, PhD., CPsychol., AFBPsS

 - Older People and Ageing Research and Development Network

-- Mr Alex Hodge: The relationships between sport, development, prosocial actions and psychological health.
+- Mr Alex Hodge: The relationships between sporting relationships, attachments, and psychological health.

 - Mr Mark Ogilvie: Masculinity, bisexuality, and sport.